GerritCodeReview/plugins_importer/src/main/resources/Documentation/cmd-project.md

 `--parent`
 :	Name of the parent project in the target system.
-	The imported projects will be created under this parent project.
+	The imported project will be created under this parent project.

 `--quiet`
 :	Suppress progress messages.